 First, you need to determine your Basal Metabolic Rate which is what your body needs to maintain itself on a daily basis (if you did NOTHING all day).
 Use this formula:

 A Woman's Basal Metabolic rate (BMR) = 655 + (4.35 x Weight) + (4.7 x Height in Inches) - (4.7 x Age in yrs)

 A Man's BMR = 66 + (6.23 x W) + (12.7 x H) - (6.8 x A)

 So when you get your BMR that is the number of calories you need to maintain if you do nothing at all!
 Which is surely NOT the case!

 (My BMR is 1,186! ohhh, that's not very many daily calories!)

-So finish with the Harris Benedict Formula (to add calories to account for all your daily activities):
+So finish with the Harris Benedict Formula:

 To determine your total daily calorie needs, multiply your BMR by the appropriate activity factor. (see below):